Aldhelm: Death and veneration

 Aldhelm was on his rounds in his diocese when he died at the church in Doulting village in 709, the Church of St Aldhelm and St Aldhelm's Well in the village are dedicated to him.
 The body was taken to Malmesbury, and crosses were set up by his friend, Egwin, Bishop of Worcester, at the various stopping-places.
 He was buried in the church of St Michael at Malmesbury Abbey.
 His biographers relate miracles due to his sanctity worked during his lifetime and at his shrine.
 The cape in Dorset commonly known as St Alban's Head is more properly called St. Aldhelm's Head in his honour.

 Aldhelm was revered as a saint after his death, with his feast day being celebrated on 25 May.
 His relics were translated in 980 by Dunstan, the Archbishop of Canterbury.
 He is commemorated by a statue in niche 124 of the West Front of Salisbury Cathedral.
 There is also a statue in Sherborne Abbey of Aldhelm, created in 2004 by Marzia Colonna.

 Aldhelm's flag may be flown in his celebration.
 The flag, a white cross on a red background, is a colour reversed version of England's St. George flag.

 Aldhelm is remembered in the Church of England with a commemoration on 25 May.

+In 2023, a pastoral area of the Roman Catholic Diocese of Clifton was named in honour of Aldhelm.